COVID-19 questions and answers for team members

 If you are self-isolating but do not display any symptoms, you may be able to work from home.

 We encourage you to work with your supervisor/manager to find appropriate solutions to continue working, while finding accommodations where we can.
 You will be paid as per usual.

 For any other circumstances, please contact your supervisor or HR Client Partner.

 I have recently returned from out-of-town travel.
 What should I do?

-Please give details of your travel (countries visited and dates) to your direct supervisor and/or HR Client Partner and fill out the AU travel form and the self-isolation form.
+Please give details of your travel (countries visited and dates) to your direct supervisor and/or HR Client Partner and fill out the AU travel form and the self-isolation form (if required).